ChrisRM/material-theme-jetbrains/README.md

 ## Contribution

 Pull requests are appreciated!
-I can use some help on bugs and features listed in [https://github.com/ChrisRM/material-theme-jetbrains/issues], or you can send me some new ideas!
+I can use some help on bugs and features listed in https://github.com/ChrisRM/material-theme-jetbrains/issues, or you can send me some new ideas!

-However, please note that this is a plugin dedicated to replicate the Sublime plugin, so it should coincide with its features and not deviate too much.

 ----------------